Sometimes, all it takes is for someone to give a damn.

 Sometimes all it takes is for someone to put up a red flag.
 Sometimes all it takes is for someone to pick up the phone.

-Today is Suicide Prevention Day.
-And look, if you’ve stumbled here and you feel like you need to want to hurt yourself or stop the pain forever, then please, talk to someone, call someone, please just stop for a moment and pick up a phone.
-The number for the Samaritans, in the UK at least, is 116 123; in the US you can call 800-273-8255.
-Or ask your mate to take you out and buy you a drink.
+Today is World Mental Health Day.
+And look, if you’ve stumbled here and you feel like you need to want to hurt yourself or stop the pain forever, then please, talk to someone, call someone, please just stop for a moment and pick up a phone – there’s a list of numbers at from around the world at this link.
+Or at least ask a mate to take you out and buy you a drink.

 That meansd something for the Church.
 Worship is important, vital even.
 But we’re kidding ourselves if we think God’s interested in our songs if they’re distracting us from noticing the person sitting at the back who can barely get the words out because they’re hurting so much.
 Our churches need to be spaces of raw honesty rather than places where we pretend everything’s okay because of some impossible obligation.
 There’s a phrase I once heard, and I wish I could remember who said it because I’ve quoted it a thousand times: “Every worship group should have a break-up song”.
 In other words, there’s a time to dance but also a time to mourn.
 And there are some of you out there who need to sing sad songs in church, because someone, probably without realising it, has told you that you lack faith, that you don’t really trust in God, that stress is you being Mary when actually you should be Martha.